- Modern Slavery Act

 Risk areas and capacity building

-Building on the work carried out in 2016 and 2017, we continue ongoing dialogue with our distribution sites, warehouses, stores and branches, fleet, labour agencies, HR and recruitment.
-Due to the complexity of our global operations, inclusive of the UK, we acknowledge that we might be at risk.
-We 1 aid our risk assessment with the support of the Global Slavery Index, the Corruption Perceptions Index and the Worldwide Governance Indicators (WGI) - World Bank.
+Due to the complexity of our global operations, including the UK, we acknowledge that there may be a risk of modern slavery in our supply chain.
+Our risk assessment is informed by the Global Slavery Index, the Corruption Perceptions Index and the Worldwide Governance Indicators (WGI) - World Bank.

 Policies & Systems